By Robert G. Meyers

 Campbell's objection.
 But these passages are not decisive.
 I will concentrate on his remak that the falsity of the testimony

 must be more miraculous than the falsity of the law, since this is the crux of the argument in part I of the essay.
-In this part of the essay, Hume says that he will

 assume that the grounds for and against the supposed miracle are both proofs.
 This means that the law has always been confirmed,